Application of the right plastics and production methods can cut costs and shorten development time.

 We know plastics at Omnica.

 The resins that account for 80% of those used in the medical market are the commodity resins: PVC for tubing and bags, polyethylene (medical packaging), polystyrene (lab ware), and polypropylene for syringes.
-In the remaining 20%, the so called engineering resins, we see uniqueness and extensive cross-over from one category to another.
+In the remaining 20%, the so called engineering resins, we see unique and extensive cross-over from one category to another.
 Application requires a specialized knowledge of the materials and processing requirements to make the best use of their particular characteristics.

 We work with and specify many engineering and performance plastics when prototyping molded parts.